PrinceOfCzechia/Tetris/README.md

 In the GF, the game is played using arrow keys for block movement and "P" to pause the game.
 There is also a button where one can pause the game manually and two labels display the current score and level.
 Once the game is over, the player is asked to enter their name which is subsequently saved in the leaderboard.

-In the LF, the leaderboard is displayed, the player can either return to the WF or start a new game, which runs in an instance of GF.
+In the LF, the leaderboard is displayed.
+A player can either return to the WF or start a new game, which runs in an instance of GF.
 The leaderboard is sorted by levels and scores of individual players.

 ## Functionality
 ### WelcomeForm.java